Key-Value Store¶

 Get Container¶

-You can get a key-value storage container object using the following code.
-The Storage is the main store, and a container is like a bucket within it.
-All subsequent read and write operations are performed on this bucket.
+Obtain a key-value store container object.
+The storage is the store itself, and a container is a bucket within the store.
+All subsequent reads and writes operate on this bucket.

 container = storage.use("container_name")